Mister Magoo's Christmas Carol: Reception

 Thomas Vinciguerra for The New York Times praised the special and gave it a 4.5 out of 5, saying "not merely a superior musical version, it is a pioneer among animated Christmas traditions."

 In popular culture

 Clips from the special were seen on television monitors in Scrooged.

 Animal Collective's 2000 debut album Spirit They're Gone, Spirit They've Vanished is named for one of Scrooge's lines in the special.

 In the Hill Street Blues episode "Santaclaustrophobia" a clip is seen playing on the television in Sgt.
 Mick Belker's apartment.

 The special was parodied as "Mr. McGrew's Christmas Carol" in The Simpsons 2003 episode 'Tis the Fifteenth Season".

 The special was shown in the Christmas movie Surviving Christmas.

 In the 2001 pilot episode of Six Feet Under, Claire Fisher (Lauren Ambrose) watches a clip from the special.

-In the 1988 Christmas episode of the television series "Wonder Years", set in 1968, Kevin sees a bank of color TV sets all displaying a scene from the special.
+In the 1988 Christmas episode of the television series The Wonder Years, set in 1968, Kevin sees a bank of color TV sets all displaying a scene from the special.